RelationalAI/rai-sdk-java/README.md

 ## Examples

-The SDK contain examples for every API, and various other SDK features.
+The SDK contains examples for every API, and various other SDK features.
 These are located in the examples project under `./rai-sdk-examples`.

 The examples are packaged into a single JAR file, and can be run individually